Airman shot by deputy doted on little sister and aimed to buy mom a house, family says

 “That’s the kind of gift he was,” she said.
 "They took something that can never be replaced.”

 Thanawala reported from Atlanta.
-Associated Press writer Tara Copp in Washington contributed to this report.
+Associated Press writer Tara Copp in Washington contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.